Particular/docs.particular.net/nservicebus/messaging/validation-fluentvalidation.md

 The current message context can be accessed via two extension methods:

  * The current [message headers](/nservicebus/messaging/headers.md) can be accessed via `FluentValidationExtensions.Headers(this CustomContext customContext)`
- * The current `ContextBag` can be access via `FluentValidationExtensions.ContextBag(this CustomContext customContext)`.
+ * The current `ContextBag` can be accessed via `FluentValidationExtensions.ContextBag(this CustomContext customContext)`.

 snippet: FluentValidation_ContextValidator